Evolix/minifirewall/README.md

 /sbin/iptables -I INPUT -p tcp --sport 1024:65535 -s 172.16.0.0/12 -d 172.17.0.1 -j ACCEPT
 ~~~

-If you want to have fine-grained rules for controling the communication from containers to the host services, you can set `DOCKER='advanced'`.
+If you want to have fine-grained rules for controling the communication from containers to the host services, you can set `DOCKER='manual'`.
 This way, no rules allowing communication from containers host services are created.

 You can then create your own set of rules.